oduggan21/Desktop_Application/Electron/README.md

 * Now we can install the menubar using following code
   >> yarn add menubar

-* If Nodejs installed correctly please run the below code.It will start your application
+* Now we can run the applicatin using following code
   >> npm start